Diyorjon Turapov

-Diyorjon Turapov (born 9 July 1994) is an Uzbekistani football midfielder currently playing for Neftchi Fergana in the Uzbekistan Professional Football League.
+Diyorjon Turapov (born 9 July 1994) is an Uzbekistani football midfielder currently playing for Lokomotiv Tashkent in the Uzbekistan Professional Football League.

 Career

 He has played for Olmaliq FK since 2013.
 He was a member of Uzbekistan under-20 football team at the 2013 FIFA U-20 World Cup.
 At the 2013 U-20 World Cup he scored the third goal of the game in a win against New Zealand.

 On 29 May 2014 he made his debut for Uzbekistan in a friendly match against Oman which ended with a 0–1 win for Oman.